High Oxalate Foods

 For individuals who have a history of kidney stones or are at an increased risk, it is essential to manage oxalate intake.
 The recommended daily intake of oxalate for stone formers is typically around 40-50 milligrams.
 This can be achieved by following a diet low in high oxalate foods, balancing oxalate-rich foods with other nutrients, and staying well-hydrated to reduce the concentration of oxalates in the urine.

-See also Oxalate Diet Recommendations
+See also Oxalate Balance

 Oxalate and Gut Health